yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 Tyk is capable of recording every hit to your API into a database with various filtering parameters, set this value to `true` and fill in the sub-section below to enable logging.

-> Note: Tyk will store traffic data to Redis initially (for performance reasons) and then purge the data from Redis into MongoDB/CSV on a regular basis as determined by the `purge_delay` setting in your Tyk Pump configuration.
+> **Note**: Tyk will store traffic data to Redis initially (for performance reasons) and then purge the data from Redis into MongoDB/CSV on a regular basis as determined by the `purge_delay` setting in your Tyk Pump configuration.

 ### <a name="analytics_config"></a> analytics_config